-The Hepatitis C Project
+The Hepatitis C project and carboxylic acid bioisosteres

-Anja Sandström, Eva Åkerblom, Anders Karlén, Anna Karin Belfrage, Johan Gising, Hiba Alogheli, Sanjay Borhade.
+Anja Sandström, Eva Åkerblom, Anders Karlén, Anna Karin Belfrage, Johan Gising, Hiba Alogheli, Per I Arvidsson, Sanjay Borhade.

-The interest in antiviral therapies has increased dramatically the last decades as shown by several successful market approvals in recent times.
-One important reason for this is that vaccines remain unavailable for many severe infectious diseases, including malaria, human immunodeficiency virus (HIV) and HCV.
+The interest in antiviral therapies has increased dramatically the last decades as shown by several successful market approvals in recent times, not least for hepatitis C. One important reason for this is that vaccines remain unavailable for many severe infectious diseases, including malaria, human immune-deficiency virus (HIV) and HCV.
 Unfortunately, the development of antiviral resistance runs side by side with the increased use of antiviral drugs.
-Today, is well known that a combination of antiviral drugs of different classes are needed to decrease the risk of escape mutants, as in the highly active antiretroviral therapy (ART) that was introduced in the mid-90s and which had a tremendous effect on AIDS mortality.
-For the treatment of chronic hepatitis C, which is caused by a virus recognized as the major cause of end-stage liver disease in the world and with a prevalence of 3% of the world population, the standard therapy was recently augmented with two peptidomimetic HCV NS3 protease inhibitors (telaprevir and boceprevir).
-However, even though extensive efforts have been made to develop more powerful next-generation HCV NS3 protease inhibitors, the long term success of this drug class are challenged by the rapid emergence of resistance.
+Today, is well known that a combination of antiviral drugs of different classes are needed to decrease the risk of escape mutants.
+For the treatment of chronic hepatitis C, which is caused by a virus recognized as the major cause of end-stage liver disease in the world and with a prevalence of 3% of the world population, the standard therapy for genotype 1 was recently augmented with several new direct acting antiviral drugs, including NS3 protease inhibitors, resulting in a high curerate for those that get the treatment.
+However, the long term success of this drug class might be challenged by the emergence of resistance.
 Single site mutations at protease residues R155, A156 and D168, confer resistance to almost all advanced inhibitors, and have frequently appeared in both in vitro and in vivo settings.
 Thus, efforts to design and develop the next generation of HCV protease inhibitors that retain activity against resistant variants must be taken into consideration.
+Moreover, efficient drugs for less common genotypes of the virus still remain to be developed.

 We have developed several potent protease inhibitors of HCV NS3 over the years.
-The major achievements of our previous work were firstly the identification of C-terminal acylsulfonamides as bioisosteric replacements of the commonly used C-terminal carboxylic acid in product-based inhibitors, and secondly the discovery of an influence of the helicase domain in the binding of protease inhibitors to the native full-length NS3 protein.
-Currently, we are concentrating our efforts into the development of unique HCV NS3 inhibitors that are different to those in late stages of clinical trials and on the market.
-More specifically, we are aiming at inhibitors targeting the wild type protease as well as drug resistant strains, and those within the "volume of the substrate" and thus potentially less susceptible to future drug resistance.
+The major achievements of our previous work were firstly the identification and exploration of C-terminal acylsulfonamides as bioisosteric replacements of the commonly used C-terminal carboxylic acid, and which now can be found in a marked drug and in several clinical candidates.
+Secondly, we discovered an influence of the helicase domain in the binding of protease inhibitors to the native full-length NS3 protein.
+Currently, we are concentrating our efforts to the development of unique HCV NS3 inhibitors that are different to those in late stages of clinical trials and on the market.
+More specifically, we are aiming at inhibitors targeting not only the wild type protease (gentotype 1), but also genotype 3, as well as drug resistant strains, and those within the "volume of the substrate" and thus potentially less susceptible to future drug resistance.
 Promising peptidomimetic lead compound classes have been developed, e.g. based on a heterocyclic beta sheet inducing scaffold, and will be further optimized with regard to potency as well as pharmacokinetic properties.
-In parallel with this project we are designing and developing novel carboxylic acid bioisosteres, as well as characterizing their physicochemical properties.
+In parallel with this project we are designing and synthesizing novel carboxylic acid bioisosteres, based on acylated sulfonimidamides, as well as characterizing their physicochemical properties.